fivan18/shooter-game/README.md

     $ git push heroku master

-or if you are in `another-branch`;
+or if you are in `another-branch`:

     $ git push heroku another-branch:master

 ## Authors